Dutch–Portuguese War: VOC gains ground

 The capture of Kochi and victory of the VOC over the Portuguese in 1663.
 Atlas van der Hem (1682).

 The primary Dutch and Portuguese settlements in Asia, c.
 1665.
 With the exception of Jakarta and Deshima, all Dutch settlements had been captured by the Dutch East India Company from Portugal.

-Despite the Portuguese proclaiming themselves as hostile to the Spanish crown, the VOC nevertheless took the opportunity to wrench away the string of coastal fortresses that comprised the Portuguese Empire.
+Despite Portugal being at war with Spain, the VOC nevertheless continued attacking Portuguese fortresses in the East Indies.
 Malacca finally succumbed in 1641.

-Important battles also took place in the South China Sea, initially with combined fleets of Dutch and English vessels, and subsequently exclusively Dutch ships assaulting Macau.
-Dutch attempts to capture Macau, to force China to replace the Portuguese or to settle the Pescadores failed, in part because of the long-standing diplomacy between the Portuguese and the Ming, but the Dutch were ultimately successful in acquiring the monopoly of trade with Japan.
-Meanwhile, the Dutch were unable in four attempts to capture Macau from where Portugal monopolised the lucrative China–Japan trade.
+Important battles also took place in the South China Sea.
+Combined fleets of Dutch and English vessels, and subsequently exclusively Dutch ships, attacked Macau from which Portugal monopolized the lucrative China–Japan trade.
+The Dutch failed in four attempts to capture Macau.

+The Dutch also tried to force China to accept them in place of Portugal as trading partner with a trading post in the Pescadores.
+These attempts failed, in part because of the long-standing diplomatic ties between Portugal and the ruling Ming dynasty.

+The Dutch were ultimately successful in acquiring the monopoly of trade with Japan.

-The Dutch established a colony at Tayouan in 1624, present-day Anping in the south of Taiwan, known to the Portuguese as Formosa and in 1642 the Dutch took northern Formosa from the Spanish by force.
+The Dutch also colonized Taiwan, known to the Portuguese as Formosa.
+The Dutch established a colony at Tayouan in 1624, and founded present-day Anping in the south.
+In 1642 the Dutch took northern Formosa from Spain.

 The Dutch intervened in the Sinhalese–Portuguese War on Ceylon from 1638 onward, initially as allies of the Kingdom of Kandy against Portugal.
 The Dutch conquered Batticaloa in 1639 and Galle in 1640 before the alliance broke down.
 After a period of triangular warfare between the Dutch, Portuguese, and Kandyans, the alliance was remade in 1649.

-On 23 March 1654, a naval battle took place near Colombo, Ceylon, when a force of 5 Portuguese galleons which were escorting 5 merchant galliots to Colombo, fought its way through a Dutch blockading squadron of 3 ships.
-Two of the Dutch ships were captured, but the Portuguese in the confusion of having their 2 top officers killed, these ships were recaptured.
-They ran aground but were refloated.
+On 23 March 1654, a naval battle took place near Colombo, Ceylon, when a force of five Portuguese galleons which were escorting five merchant galliots to Colombo, fought its way through a Dutch blockading squadron of three ships.
+The Portuguese captured two Dutch ships, but their two top officers were killed, and in the resulting confusion, the Dutch recaptured their ships.
+The two ships ran aground but were refloated.
 The ships involved were: